 What is network marketing (multi-level marketing, mlm, pyramid selling, referral marketing, and dual marketing), how does it work, and is it legit?
 This business model has been praised by some and condemned by others.

 To define it simply, network marketing is a business model that allows salespeople (commonly called distributors, consultants, business partners, or representatives) to be compensated for distributing products by building large organizations of other customers and or business builders.

-Other industries use a similar structure, such as realty and insurance companies who allow their realtors to earn commissions on the sales of the people they recruit.
+Other industries use a similar structure, such as real estate and insurance companies who allow their realtors or sales teams to earn commissions on the sales of the people they recruit.

 Network marketing is big business and the direct selling association estimates revenue to be 35+ Billion per year in the US alone.
 Compare this with industries such as the NFL, which has an annual revenue of 13 billion (1) and you can see that the industry is flourishing.